gilmorim/gilmorim.github.io/content/posts/my-first-post.md

 ---

 This is my first blog post, hopefully I can share more of myself to people.
-Mostly will be posting notes, reflections and thoughts to myself, and if others enjoy reading it, even better.
+Mostly will be posting notes from my studies.

-Welcome in, and enjoy your stay <code>:blush:</code>